jeffwongqy/Fake-News-Detection-Using-Transformer-Based-DL/README.md

 11. Saving the Preprocessed Data:
 - The training and testing datasets are saved as a serialized file.
 - The trained tokenizer is saved separately to ensure consistent preprocessing during model inference and Gradio deployment.

+# Tools:
+- Jupyter Notebook
+- Gradio

+# References: